Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Driving motor** : Power functions Large-motor made by LEGO™.
 <image src="https://ae01.alicdn.com/kf/Sc4433b091f32440e8094b8ab8c003eacI/2pcs-Enhanced-Red-L-Servo-Motor-Compatible-With-Legoeds-Power-Functions-MOC-Parts-Building-Blocks.jpg" width = "400">

-A fast and incredibly user-friendly motor.
-Just a few minutes of soldering the wires, and we are ready to use it.
-Among all the motors, we chose this one because it is neither too fast nor too slow, and it is quite easy to attach to the robot frame.
-It can be adjusted for Lego and Arduino by soldering.
+We have chosen a fast and incredibly user-friendly motor for our robot.
+With just a few minutes of soldering the wires, we are ready to use it.
+This motor is perfect for our robot as it's neither too fast nor too slow, and it's quite easy to attach to the robot frame.
+Additionally, it can be adjusted for Lego and Arduino by soldering.

 ### Specification
-- Speed : 380 rpm
+- Speed: 380 rpm
 - Maximum torque : 40 Ncm
-- Voltage : 9 v
+- Voltage: 9 v

 <br><br>

 - ## **Servo** : GEEKSERVO-270  a 180 degree servo.
 <image src="https://thepihut.com/cdn/shop/products/geekservo-building-brick-180-rotation-block-servo-geekservo-104134-28717056917699_1000x.jpg?v=1646869335" width = "400">

-We chose this servo because it is pretty easy to attach to our robot frame and got the right degree we needed to use for steering and ultrasonic which is 180 degree.
+We selected this servo for our robot as it was easy to attach to the robot frame and had the required degree (180) for steering and ultrasonic.

 ### Specification
 - Working voltage: 3.3V~6V